DandiRizkyy/DandiRizkyy/README.md

 <p>My name is Dandi Rizky, you can call me Dan 👋

 Im based in Surabaya.
-I was graduated from SMK Sejahtera Surabaya (Teknik Komputer Jaringan) and Business English Study Program (D3) Politeknik Ubaya Surabaya.
+I was graduated from Computer Network Engineering SMK Sejahtera Surabaya and Business English Study Program (D3) Politeknik Ubaya Surabaya.
 I love doing "computer" things since elementary school and from this day i will pursuing my dream becoming software engineer and web developer for real :)

 I have strong interest in Programming, Gaming, Digital Marketing, Editting, Voice Acting, Filming, Reading Books, Piano and Classical Music.